EmmyAnieDev/Learn-Laravel/README.md

 -   Redirect with Flash Data ====>> return redirect()->route('home')->with('status', 'Operation successful!');

 -   Redirect to a Route with Parameters =====>> return redirect()->route('profile.show', ['id' => $user->id]);

+## JOINS

+-   A Foreign Key helps us relate or join two tables together.

+-   An example of a foreign key can be a user_id, which must exist in the users table in order to establish a relationship with a different table.